 Use Advanced Topics in Certification online modules to guide your staff's conversations and decisions on expanding, elevating, or differently marketing your established program.
 This purchase is for a single user of the Legal Issues module.

-During this webcast, consider the pros and cons of each setting, and identify programmatic considerations (goals, budget, resources, etc.) that should factor in to the decision to develop test items in-person or in the virtual environment.
+Consider the pros and cons of each setting, and identify programmatic considerations (goals, budget, resources, etc.) that should factor in to the decision to develop test items in-person or in the virtual environment.

 A case study is provided that documents the Chartered Financial Analyst (CFA) exam’s transition to a three-option item format.
 The CFA program is the gold standard credential among investment professionals globally, with 124,000 CFA charterholders residing in 145 countries.
 This case study is intended to be of value to other testing programs considering a similar change with respect to understanding the motivation for change, the challenges faced with stakeholders and constituents, and the psychometric impacts of change that align with literature-based expectations.